barreralab/remote-instrumentation-guide/docs/writing_drivers.md

 # Writing Drivers
 Creating drivers amounts to defining a subclass of some base Instrument class and writing out the declarations for the parameters you want to include.
 It is ***highly recommmended*** that you inherit from the VisaInstrument base class as it allows you to create a simulated instrument for your driver to test trivial functionality.

 **NOTE** The following template requires that you have qcodes 0.46.0 and up.
-With previous versions, `self.add_parameter()` did not return anything, leading to [Issues 4](#issues) whereas now it returns the created parameter, allowing it to be assigned to an attribute.
+With previous versions, `self.add_parameter()` did not return anything, leading to [Issues](../issues##no-output-parameter){ data-preview } whereas now it returns the created parameter, allowing it to be assigned to an attribute.

 The general template goes as